FractalArt/howto_git_bisect/README.md

 From now on, we will make a few changes to the code and commit them.
 At some point we will deliberately change the return value from 0 to a non-zero value and use *git bisect* to find the commit in which this happens.
-So let's change the return value back to zero and the first version to the repo.
+So let's change the return value back to zero and add the first version to the repo.

 ```
 $ git add test_program.cpp